cjmcassar/CommentCast-Chrome_Ext/README.md

 ## Development Process

-To ensure a smooth development process for our Localizer Chrome Extension, follow these steps:
+To ensure a smooth development process for our commentcast Chrome Extension, follow these steps:

 1. **Environment Setup:** Make sure you have Node.js and npm installed.
 Clone the repository and run `npm install` to install all dependencies.